wmacevoy/devops-wmacevoy/macos.md

     docker run --rm hello-world
     ```
 4. Configure GnuPG
-    1. If you already have a GnuPG account, download the tar file from Lastpass and extract it into your $HOME/.gnupg directory:
+    1. If you already have a GnuPG account, download the tar file from 1Password and extract it into your $HOME/.gnupg directory:
     ```bash
     # assumes you have downloaded your encrypted gnupg file from 1Password to dot-gnupg-tar.enc
     # you will have to provide the password (saved in 1Password) to decrypt this